The 1838 Myall Creek Massacre

 Its unique place in our history was acknowledged by the building of a Myall Creek Memorial at the site, unveiled on 10th June 2000.
 The Federal and NSW State Governments have added the site to their National Heritage Lists.

 A commemorative service is held annually at the site each June long weekend.
 Why not join us this year and make the pilgrimage to Myall Creek?

 The Friends of Myall Creek

-The Friends of Myall Creek seek to raise awareness of the Myall Creek Massacre and in so doing assist in the journey of reconciliation between Indigenous and non Indigenous Australians.
-It is our firm belief that a vital step in this journey to reconciliation is gaining a knowledge and understanding of the truth of our shared history.
+The Friends of Myall Creek seek to raise awareness of the Myall Creek Massacre to assist in the journey of reconciliation between Indigenous and non Indigenous Australians.
+Our firm belief is that a vital step in this journey is gaining a knowledge and understanding of the truth of our shared history.